Will Benson Player Props: Reds vs. Diamondbacks

 Will Benson At The Plate

-- Benson has six doubles, four triples, six home runs and 22 walks while batting .289.
+- Benson has seven doubles, four triples, six home runs and 24 walks while batting .292.

+- Benson enters this game on a four-game hitting streak.
+In his last games, he's hitting .333 with two homers.

-- Benson has picked up an RBI in 20.4% of his games this season, with more than one RBI in 10.2% of his games.
-He has also driven in three or more runs in one contest.
+- In 22.0% of his games this season, Benson has tallied at least one RBI.
+In five of those games (10.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 18 games this year, with multiple runs four times.
+- He has scored in 19 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.